 gave the values in the fifth column in Table II.
 Therefore, the predicted maximum SNRs of GW150914 signal in the background noise of LIGO at various stages over S6 run were found.
-Overall, none of those SNRs would not be significant enough to claim a detection.
+Overall, none of those SNRs would be significant enough to claim a detection.
 In the early stages where noises were high, the signal would be overwhelmed by the noise, while in the late stage where noises had been reduced, the maximum SNR is still not significant enough.
 One can see from Figure 4 that the SNR function of background noise is constantly around four with some spikes up to 6, regardless of that maximum around 3500 seconds due to hardware injection.
 Moreover, the SNR time functions in other nine files look very similar, all with SNR values of four for most parts and a few spikes up to about six.

 V. COMPARING S6 TO EARLIER STAGES OF LIGO